-The Narooma Soldiers’ Memorial School of Arts, also referred to as the Memorial Hall, was built in memory of the district’s soldiers who fought in the First World War.
-The Hall’s front façade includes the Honor Roll on two granite plaques either side of the main entrance.
+The Narooma Soldiers Memorial School of Arts, also referred to as the Memorial Hall, was built in memory of the district’s soldiers who fought in the First World War.
+The hall’s front façade includes the Roll of Honor on two granite plaques either side of the main entrance.

-Narooma Soldiers’ Memorial School of Arts was the second School of Arts Hall in Narooma.
-The community decided in 1919 that they needed a bigger and more substantial hall and that it should be in memory of the district’s soldiers who fought in the First World War.
+Narooma Soldiers Memorial School of Arts was the second School of Arts Hall in Narooma.
+In 1919, the community decided they needed a bigger and more substantial hall and it should be in memory of the district’s soldiers who fought in the First World War.

-Fundraising for ‘the Soldiers’ Memorial Fund’ then started in earnest.
-Fundraising events included bazaars, balls, annual sports on New Year’s Day and the Queen of Narooma competition (1925).
+Fundraising for ‘the Soldiers’ Memorial Fund’ started in earnest.1 Fundraising events included bazaars, balls, annual sports on New Year’s Day and the Queen of Narooma competition (1925).

-The School of Arts committee approached Dick O’Donnell to design a new Hall.
-He had built the ABC Cheese factory at Central Tilba in 1924/1925 and was in the process of building the Tilba Tilba cheese factory.
+The School of Arts committee approached Dick O’Donnell to design a new hall.
+He had built the ABC Cheese factory at Central Tilba in 1924/1925 and was in the process of building the Tilba cheese factory.

-Fundraising still fell short so the Trustees borrowed ‘by mortgage’ £1,000 to erect the new hall ‘as a war memorial to those who fought in the late war’, with the approval of members.
-Guarantors were the Hylands, Miss Lynch and Mitchell Bros, all owners of Narooma’s major businesses at the time.
-That loan was paid off over the following years.
+Fundraising fell short so the Trustees borrowed ‘by mortgage’ £1,000 to erect the new hall "as a war memorial to those who fought in the late war", with the approval of members.2 Guarantors were the Hylands, Miss Lynch and Mitchell Bros, all owners of Narooma’s major businesses at the time.
+The loan was paid off over the following years.

-Despite some criticism that the design was too small, work started in September 1925 with Fred Bradford as foreman and Alf Webb responsible for the brick work.
-Bertie Martin and Claude Whitfield laid the floor; ‘it was a good dance floor’, Bertie Martin said.
+Despite criticism the design was too small, work started in September 1925 with Fred Bradford as foreman and Alf Webb responsible for the brick work.3 Bertie Martin and Claude Whitfield laid the floor; "it was a good dance floor", Bertie Martin said.

-The four granite plaques including the Honour Rolls were donated by Dorman & Long then quarrying and preparing granite at Moruya for the pylons for Sydney Harbour Bridge which was under construction at the time.
+The four granite plaques including the rolls were donated by Dorman & Long, then quarrying and preparing granite at Moruya for the pylons for Sydney Harbour Bridge which was under construction at the time.

 In no uncertain tones he sought to impress on all that never should Australia forget the debt it owed to its volunteers during the War… and a special tribute was paid to the part that the womenfolk of Australia played in the War and Narooma was reminded that in their midst was Sister Joyce who had done her bit nobly in the great campaign which tablets were to immortalize.

 The religious service for the dedication was done by Padre James Benson.
-Any returned WWI soldier was deemed to be a Life Member of the School of Arts.
+Any returned First World War soldier was deemed to be a Life Member of the School of Arts.